A Complete Guide To Buying Property In Dubai

 Dubai has long been a place that people dream about moving to.
 With a more luxurious lifestyle, beautiful beaches, and large shopping malls painting a picture of a better life in people’s minds, Dubai offers fantastic restaurants and designer shops cementing the fact that this paradise in the UAE is the place to be.
 As more than 70% of the Emirate’s population consisting of expats, it is actually a very common occurrence for foreigners to purchase property or land in Dubai.

-With that being said, almost 70% of residents don’t actually own their home, with renting being a very popular route for many to take.
+With that being said, almost 70% of residents don’t actually own their homes, with renting being a very popular route for many to take.
 The reasons for this are quite simple and are common knowledge amongst those who make the move to Dubai.
-The first being the fact that many people just aren’t sure how long they are going to be living there for.
+The first being the fact that many people just aren’t sure how long they are going to be living there.
 Another common reason is that to buy a property within Dubai, you are required to pay a 25% deposit, and this is often a stumbling block for people looking to make the move.
-However, if neither of these reasons are likely to impact on your move, then purchasing a Dubai property truly can be a fantastic experience.
+However, if neither of these reasons is likely to impact on your move, then purchasing a Dubai property truly can be a fantastic experience.

 Whether buying to experience the widely talked about lifestyle or simply as an investment opportunity, it is important that you understand everything about Dubai property investments, to ensure that it is right for you.
 Our guide will help you to understand different aspects of investing in Dubai, and it will help you to make better decisions throughout the whole process.

-Purchasing Property in Dubai
+Purchasing Property In Dubai – Types Of Properties

 As a foreigner looking to purchase property in Dubai, there are three main types of property that you are able to buy, including Commonhold, Freehold, and Usufruct properties.

-Commonhold Properties – Commonhold properties are often apartments, meaning that fees such as maintenance and repair are often required.
+Commonhold properties are often apartments, meaning that fees such as maintenance and repair are often required.
 Ownership of a commonhold property means that you are able to buy, sell, or rent the property out, as well as being able to pass it through as inheritance.

-Usufruct Properties – The final property type is Usufruct properties, and they are essentially long-term leases of the property, of which last for between 10 and 100 years.
+The final property type is Usufruct properties, and they are essentially long-term leases of the property, of which last for between 10 and 100 years.
 The length of the lease depends on whether you are purchasing residential or commercial property – and as part of the lease, you are able to do what you wish with the property, apart from completely destroying it.

-Finding the Right Property for You
+Finding The Right Property For You

 When searching for your ideal property on the Dubai property market, it is very important that you consider a number of different things.
 Although you will have particular interests as to the style of property and everything that it includes, there are some more in-depth considerations that you should make during your search.

-Consider Different Locations – Regardless of whether you are looking to move to Dubai or are looking for your next investment opportunity, choosing the right location is very important.
+Regardless of whether you are looking to move to Dubai or are looking for your next investment opportunity, choosing the right location is very important.
 For those looking to move to Dubai, finding the right location for you can be the difference between whether or not you feel that making the move was the right decision.
 Whereas for investors, choosing the right location is important for attracting tenants to your property and can have a big impact on the success of your investment.
 By considering different locations, you are sure to find the best location for you, regardless of your reasons behind purchasing the property.